 Caution: Wiper blades do not lock into a lifted position.
 Do not lift a wiper arm beyond its intended position.

-- Gently slide the wiper blade out and up to release it from the wiper arm.
+- Squeeze the two tabs to release the wiper blade from the wiper arm.

 - Place a towel between the wiper arm and windshield to avoid scratching or cracking the windshield.

 - Disconnect the washer hose from the wiper blade, taking care to avoid spilling any washer fluid.